Alert

 The decision maker contacts the treatment provider(s) to discuss the worker’s fitness level, progress and next steps in treatment, and what supports WCB can provide.

-The decision maker may facilitate a collaborative care planning session involving all stakeholders—the worker, employer and treatment provider(s) – and ensures that all agree on a care plan together.
+The decision maker may facilitate a collaborative care planning session involving all interested parties and ensures that all agree on a care plan together.
 The decision maker confirms everyone understands their roles and responsibilities and documents the care plan.

 Key information